You don’t have to be a competitive athlete to reap the benefits of a healthy, pre-workout snack.

 But what exactly should you eat before exercising?

 Over the years, various diet and fitness enthusiasts have promoted fad diets that discourage eating before exercise.
-But this can be counterproductive when it comes to fitness performance–and downright dangerous for those who are managing chronic medical conditions like diabetes.
+But this can be counterproductive when it comes to fitness performance – and downright dangerous for those who are managing chronic medical conditions like diabetes.

-Because tolerance and digestion are quite individualized, a smart approach is to experiment with different food combinations to see what works best for you.
+Since we all have different tolerances when it comes to pre-workout eating, a smart approach is to experiment with different food combinations to see what works best for you.